sannimichaelse/blog/clq6ca3c1000m08l7forwamo3.md

     * Implement versioning practices for Flink and external system components, ensuring smooth upgrades without disruptions.

-# **Apache Flink's Limitations**
+# **Apache Flink in the Data Processing Pipeline**

-While Apache Flink excels in stream processing, it has its limitations.
-Firstly, it's essential to recognize that Flink is just one part of a more extensive data processing pipeline.
-Although powerful in real-time processing, it works best when integrated with other components in a comprehensive data architecture.
+While Apache Flink excels in stream processing, it plays a specific role within the broader data processing pipeline.
+It's crucial to recognize that Flink is just one component, showcasing its strength when seamlessly integrated with other elements in a comprehensive data architecture.

 Another challenge is the added complexity when integrating message brokers with Flink.
 The need for a message broker layer introduces intricacies in configuration and management, requiring careful coordination for smooth communication between Flink and these brokers.
 While message brokers enhance data processing capabilities, configuring them adds an extra management layer.